artsandmetaphysics/goodlifeodyssey/notes/architecture-glossary.md

     The almost triangular space between one side of the outer curve of an arch, a wall, and the ceiling or framework.
   putti: >-
     A represesentation of a naked child.
 Singular putto.
-From Italian “boy”, from Latin _putus_.
+From Italian "boy", from Latin _putus_.
   clerestory: >-
     A high section of wall that contains windows above eye level to admit light